ignacio-rocco/cnngeometric_pytorch/README.md

   - train.py is the main training script
   - eval_pf.py evaluates on the ProposalFlow dataset

+## Logging Configuration ###

+  - For now it is implemented to log on TensorBoard just scalars of train and val loss
+  - It is possible to specify a --logdir as a parameter, otherwise the logging folder will be named as the checkpoint one with _tb_logs as suffix
+  - N.B.
+If is intended to use as logdir a GCP bucket it is necessary to install Tensorflow

 ## Trained models ###

 #### Using Streetview-synth dataset + VGG